Updated: Dec 24, 2020

-Jack Hocking was then straight back in action for his main event, 400m, running a solid 48.74s to get the win by a 2 second margin.
-Jamie Worman clocked his first 400m time in 3 years to get a 55.25s in heat 2.
-In the last 400m heat we had a buac head to head of Alastar Phelan (55.30) vs Charlie Scott (56.15) to finish us off.
+Jack was then straight back in action for his main event, 400m, running a solid 48.74s to get the win by a 2 second margin.
+Jamie Worman clocked his first 400m time in 3 years to get a 55.25 in heat 2.
+In the last 400m heat we had a BUAC head-to-head of Alastar Phelan (55.30) vs Charlie Scott (56.15) to finish us off.

-Back to some middle distance in the 800m where again the Birmingham women dominated with a SB of 2.10.27 for Francesca Brint who took the win and an amazing 2.13.57 for Ellie Ravenscroft in her second 800m for this year.
-On the men's side we had Dan Maud taking 3rd in 1.57.30 and Josh Allen in 5th with 2.05.15.
-Heat 2 we had a buac head to head of tom Mackman vs Ollie Johnson, Ollie Johnson stormed to 2nd place with 1.59.67 a great sub 2 clocking and Tom Mackman was just shy of his PB in his season opener with 2.01.75, big things to come yet for him.
+Back to some middle distance in the 800m where again the Birmingham women dominated with a SB of 2:10.27 for Francesca Brint who took the win and an amazing 2:13.57 for Ellie Ravenscroft in her second 800m for the year.
+On the men's side we had Dan Maud taking 3rd in 1:57.30 and Josh Allen in 5th with 2:05.15.
+Heat 2 we had a BUAC head to head of Tom Mackman vs Ollie Johnson, Ollie Johnson stormed to 2nd place with 1:59.67 a great sub 2 clocking and Tom Mackman was just shy of his PB in his season opener with 2:01.75, big things to come yet for him.

 A week later we travelled south, down to Lee Valley for our final competition before the big BUCS weekend.

-We began the day with some distance races where Tilly Simpson came home in 1st place with a season's best performance, whilst also winning the 1500m later on in the day with another season's best of 4.44.81.
+We began the day with some distance races where Tilly Simpson came home in 1st place with a season's best performance, whilst also winning the 1500m later on in the day with another season's best of 4:44.81.
 Full points for Tilly all round.
-On the men’s side we had Tom Dodd winning the 800m by front running a 1.51.76, we hope to see this kind of form at BUCS indoors.
-Also in the same race, Josh Allen improved on the previous week's performance by running 1.57.61.
+On the men’s side we had Tom Dodd winning the 800m by front running a 1:51.76, we hope to see this kind of form at BUCS Indoors.
+Also in the same race, Josh Allen improved on the previous week's performance by running 1:57.61.
 Josh later decided to throw himself into a 400m race running 51.54s which sees him qualifying for a place in the 400m at BUCS indoors.
 In the 800m guest races we had Guy Perkins in 6th for his indoor season debut and Ollie Johnson in 2nd.
-Tom Mackman concluded our 800m representation in the last guest race with 2.02.99.
-Once again we had a Ollie Johnson and Tom Mackman head to head in the 1500m, with Ollie getting 3rd place with 4.10.25 and Mackman coming away with a big 3 second PB of 4.17.10, a successful day for both of them.
+Tom Mackman concluded our 800m representation in the last guest race with 2:02.99.
+Once again, we had an Ollie Johnson/Tom Mackman head-to-head in the 1500m, with Ollie getting 3rd place in 4:10.25 and Mackman coming away with a big 3 second PB of 4:17.10, a successful day for both of them.